From personal mess to shared paths, #OMN in the post-truth world

 • Raw waste → The constant flood of mainstreaming, broken promises of #dotcons, bad-faith #NGO capture, shallow “innovation theatre.”
 This is the smelly mess we are swimming in.

 • Shovel work → Activists and communities don’t just sit in the mess.
-We turn it over, exposing the rot, adding oxygen.
+We work to turn it over, exposing the rot, adding oxygen.
 This is critique, transparency, and the #4opens in action.

 • Aeration → Sunlight + openness turns stink into something useful.
-Lies are exposed, corruption made visible, hidden power structures dragged out.
+Lies are exposed, corruption made visible, hidden power structures dragged out into the light.

-• Soil of change → The same waste that poisoned us becomes fertile ground for new growth, but only if we do the work of turning it.
-This is how trust-based networks sprout, how #OMN emerges.
+• Soil of change → The same waste that poisoned us can become fertile ground for new growth, but only if we do the work of turning it.
+This is how trust-based networks sprout, how projects like the #OMN emerge.

-• Don’t delete the shit – we compost it.
+• Don’t just delete the shit – we instead compost it.
 Bad actors, bad processes, and bad tech are made visible and contextualized.

 • Don’t hoard the shit – silos just trap the stink.
 Share, federate, distribute – so communities can add their own oxygen.